 Gary Pearson is an multiple award-winning comedy writer and performer who began in sketch and improv groups like Dangerous Poultry and is an alumnus Toronto’s famous Second City .
 He’s written both sit com and sketch, from Corner Gas to 22 Minutes to MadTV and as a television producer, Gary has been show runner for both award-winning ensemble shows, That’s So Weird and Sunnyside.
-As an improviser, Gary has plays short form and long form stories with equal panache and has credits as memorable as they were hilarious, such as the long-running Star Trek parody shows on Queen Street’s Big City venue, and the incredible work from The Chumps “Without a Net” on CBC Radio.
+As an improviser, Gary has played short form and long form stories with equal panache and has credits as memorable as they were hilarious, such as the long-running Star Trek parody shows on Queen Street’s Big City venue, and the incredible work with The Chumps “Without a Net” on CBC Radio.
 Gary has written three comic novels: Me and the Crack Mayor, Slapshot of Love and Marooned in Space! which are all available on-line.

 Other Guest Faculty Members